spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/products/manage-abstract-products-and-product-bundles/add-scheduled-prices-to-abstract-products-and-product-bundles.md

 ## Prerequisites

-* [Create an abstract product or product bundle](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-abstract-products/create-abstract-products-and-product-bundles.html) to add scheduled prices to.
+* [Create an abstract product or product bundle](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/manage-abstract-products-and-product-bundles/create-abstract-products-and-product-bundles.html) to add scheduled prices to.

-* Review the [reference information](#reference-information-add-scheduled-prices-to-an-abstract-product) before you start, or look up the necessary information as you go through the process.
+* Review the [reference information](#reference-information-add-scheduled-prices-to-abstract-products-and-product-bundles) before you start, or look up the necessary information as you go through the process.

 ## Import scheduled prices for abstract products and product bundles

 If you want to add more than five scheduled prices, it might be quicker to [import the scheduled prices](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/scheduled-prices/creating-scheduled-prices.html).

-## Add scheduled price to an abstract product or product bundle
+## Add a scheduled price to an abstract product or product bundle

 1. Go to **Catalog&nbsp;<span aria-label="and then">></span> Products**.
 2. Next to the product you want to add a scheduled price for, click **Edit**.